karnajitsen/Multiple_Sclerosis/README.md

-# MultipleScerosis
+# MultipleSclerosis
-This project predict Multiple Scerosis disease from Roche data
+This project predict Multiple Sclerosis disease from Roche data